 It wouldn’t be an exaggeration to say, without cranes, the homes we live in, the offices we work in and the restaurants we eat in just wouldn’t be the same today!

 It’s very interesting to trace the birthplace of such huge and important machinery.

 Let’s pay homage to the Greeks for their devotion and the Romans for their versatile perspectives behind inventing cranes.
 The word ‘devotion’ is used here with reference to the strong desire within Ancient Greeks to construct their temples in a more efficient way.
 Their efforts paved a way to the invention cranes.

-According to a journal article published in The Journal of Hellenic Studies, archeologists predict the construction of Greek sculptures in 6th Century B.C.
-They noticed some grooves and holes in some of stone structures that seemed to be created by some kind of lifting device.
+According to a journal article published in The Journal of Hellenic Studies, archaeologists predict the construction of Greek sculptures in 6th Century B.C.
+They noticed some grooves and holes in some of the stone structures that seemed to be created by some kind of lifting device.
 These lifting devices are termed as cranes.

 They were a simple winch and pulley hoist machines that replaced ramps as the main means of vertical motion.
 There is evidence for the usage of compound pulley cranes system in Mechanical Problems (Mech.
 18, 853a32–853b13) credited to Aristotle which might have found its way towards the construction of more sophisticated versions of Greek Sculptures.

 Cranes Empowered the Roman Empire